MatthewBleUK/ecommerce-site/README.md

-# C4 Nexus Ecommerce Site
+# Ecommerce Site

-This is a C4 Nexus technical interview task for an e-commerce product listing page.
-The project was built using Vite React and Tailwind CSS.
+This is a e-commerce site built using Vite React, Tailwind CSS, Node.js and MySQL.

 ## Features